 WHAT IS THE DRESS CODE AT OUR PARTIES?

 Most venues have dress codes so it’s best to be Upscale city chic.
 Gentlemen, please refrain from wearing singlets, shorts, athletic wear and flip-flops as you will be denied entry by the event host/club management..
-However’s sky’s the limit for a gal so she can wear whatever she likes.
+However’s even the sky is not the limit for a gal so she can wear whatever she likes.
 Flip flops and men in shorts/gym wear are a total No!
 No!
 RIGHT OF ADMISSION IS RESERVED!

 I’M THINKING OF HOLDING AN EVENT WITH LATIN TWIST.
 CAN YOU HELP?

 Of course we can!
 We can liven up your special event with a fun filled package especially for you.
 We can provide event dance lessons, deejays, live bands, international and local performers.
 Infact we can take care of your entire event production and management.
 We can not only liven up your party with a Latin twist but with other genre’s as well.

 Yes We Do!
 We have various options for corporate clients.